sriharshapy/Team-Anonymous-BTS/README.md

 # TraffiQ-Control
 Intelligent Traffic Light Control Using Reinforcement Learning

-TODO : ADD MORE DESCRIPTION
-TODO : ADD LOGIC BEHIND REWARD CALCULATIONS
+TODO : Add more description and explanation for logic behind reward calculations

 INSTALLATION and SETUP